iclr-blogposts/2024/_posts/2024-05-07-llm-decoding-methods.md

 ## Top-k sampling

 In top-k sampling <d-cite key="fan2018hierarchical"></d-cite><d-cite key="holtzman2018learning"></d-cite>, we first prune the probability distribution to the top $k$ most likely tokens at each generation step and then sample from this truncated distribution.
-Top-k lets us have our cake and eat it too, in a sense; we get a stochastic procedure while still only selecting from a narrow subset of reasonable options for the next token.
+Top-k lets us have our cake and eat it too, in a sense; we get a stochastic procedure while still only selecting from a narrower subset of reasonable options for the next token.

 The value of $k$ is a hyperparameter (example of a typical value: 50).
 In practice, temperature is also used as another hyperparameter to further modulate the trade-off between greedy and sampling approaches.
 The combination of top-k and temperature with well-chosen values leads to generally impressive open-ended text generation and is the most commonly used decoding method outside of NMT applications.

 ## Top-p (nucleus) sampling

 However, an issue with top-k sampling is that it is a fixed parameter for each decoding steps.
 For some steps, the probability mass might be concentrated on one or two tokens, while for more ambiguous or open-ended completions, the probability mass might be spread out over a hundred or more.
-Using too large a value of $k$ will lead to inaccuracies in situations where there is one clear right answer, and using too small a value of $k$ will prune out valid decoding paths prematurely.
+Using too large a value of $k$ will lead to inaccuracies in situations where there is one clear right answer, and using too small a value of $k$ will prune out valid decoding paths prematurely and hurt diversity.

 Nucleus sampling <d-cite key="holtzman2020curious"></d-cite>, also known as "top-p," replaces the fixed $k$ with a fixed $p$; instead of sampling the top-k tokens, we sample a subset of tokens whose cumulative probability is greater than some threshold $p$.